Nicholas II: First World War

 The outbreak of war found Russia grossly unprepared.
-Russia and her allies placed their faith in her army, the famous 'Russian steamroller'.
+Russia and her allies placed their faith in her army, the 'Russian steamroller'.
 Its pre-war regular strength was 1,400,000; mobilization added 3,100,000 reserves and millions more stood ready behind them.
 In other respects, however, Russia was unprepared.
 Germany had ten times as much railway track per square mile, and whereas Russian soldiers travelled an average of 1290 km to reach the front, German soldiers traveled a quarter of that.
-Russian heavy industry was too small to equip the massive armies the Tsar could raise, and her reserves of munitions were small; while the Imperial German Army in 1914 was better equipped than any other, the Russians were short on artillery pieces, shells, motorized transports, and even boots.
+Russian heavy industry was too small to equip the armies the Tsar could raise, and her reserves of munitions were small; while the Imperial German Army in 1914 was better equipped than any other, the Russians were short on artillery pieces, shells, motorized transports, and even boots.
 With the Baltic Sea barred by German U-boats and the Dardanelles by the guns of Germany's ally, the Ottoman Empire, Russia initially could receive help only via Archangel, which was frozen in winter, or via Vladivostok, which was over 6400 km from the front.
 By 1915, a railway was built north from Petrozavodsk to the Kola Gulf and this connection laid the foundation of the ice-free port of Murmansk.
 The Russian High Command was weakened by the contempt between Vladimir Sukhomlinov, the Minister of War, and incompetent Grand Duke Nicholas Nikolayevich who commanded the armies in the field.
 In spite of all this, an immediate attack was ordered against the German province of East Prussia.
-The Germans defeated the Russians, and the Battle of Tannenberg, where a Russian army was annihilated, cast an ominous shadow over Russia's future.
-Russia had great success against the Austro-Hungarian and Ottoman armies, but never succeeded against the German Army.
+The Germans defeated the Russians, and the Battle of Tannenberg, where a Russian army was annihilated, cast a shadow over Russia's future.
+Russia had success against the Austro-Hungarian and Ottoman armies, but never succeeded against the German Army.
 In September 1914, to relieve pressure on France, the Russians were forced to halt a successful offensive against Austria-Hungary in Galicia to attack German-held Silesia.

-A war of attrition set in on the Eastern Front, where the Russians faced the combined forces of the German and Austro-Hungarian armies, and suffered staggering losses.
+A war of attrition set in on the Eastern Front, where the Russians faced the forces of the German and Austro-Hungarian armies, and suffered staggering losses.
 General Anton Denikin wrote, "The German heavy artillery swept away whole lines of trenches, and their defenders with them...There was nothing with which we could reply.
 Our regiments, although completely exhausted, were beating off one attack after another by bayonet ...
 Blood flowed unendingly, the ranks became thinner and thinner...The number of graves multiplied."
 On 5 August, with the Russian army in retreat, Warsaw fell.
 Defeat bred disorder at home.
 At first, the targets were German, and in June shops, bakeries, factories, private houses and country estates belonging to people with German names were looted and burned.
 The mobs then turned on the government, declaring the empress should be shut up in a convent, the tsar deposed and Rasputin hanged.
-Nicholas was not deaf to these discontents.
 An emergency session of the Duma was summoned and a Special Defense Council established, its members drawn from the Duma and the tsar's ministers.